Back to Blog

 Why Typesense

 The shortlist was Typesense, Meilisearch, and Elasticsearch.
-All three are open source search engines that hold data in memory instead of on disk, which is why they return results in single-digit milliseconds even at scale.
+All three are designed specifically for high-performance search workloads and heavily optimize indexed data structures for fast in-memory access, which is why they can return filtered and sorted results dramatically faster than general-purpose relational queries at scale.

 Elasticsearch is the most powerful of the three and the one most teams reach for out of habit.
 We ruled it out because it is operationally heavy.
 Running a production Elasticsearch cluster is a full-time job for someone.